Nuance-XINFRA/Hera-Monitoring/README.md

 ### Grafana

-* *config.js*: This is the Grafana Configuration file.
+* *config.js*: This is the Grafana configuration file.
 The one we provide specify the correct host/port for the other services Grafana needs to communicate with.

 ### Graphite